 References: 15 max.

 Description: Editorials are opinion articles from the editor or an invited author.
-When submitted by an invited contributor, editorials may introduce the subject being brought into focus in a special issue or thematic section.
+The subject being brought into focus in a special issue or thematic may be introduced in editorials when editorials are submitted by an invited contributor.
 They should be brief and focused.
 The body of the Editorial can be continuous text or divided into subsections.
-Editorials on topics of current interest are welcome.
+Editorials that delve into topics of current interest are welcome.

 2.6 Letter/Reply